KDE/documentation-develop-kde-org/content/docs/administration/kiosk/keys.md

       immutable.
 Locking a Containment group will render that one group of widgets to be immutable, and locking a widget itself will cause it to not be movable as well as otherwise locked.
       In addition, the following resource restrictions are available:
+    keys:

-      **plasma/allow_configure_when_locked (since Plasma 4.4):** Whether
+      - key: plasma/allow_configure_when_locked (since Plasma 4.4)
+        action: |
-      widgets and containments can be configured when immutable / locked.
+          Whether widgets and containments can be configured when immutable / locked.
           The default is true as a convenience to users.

-      **plasma/containment_actions (since KDE Frameworks 5.49):** Whether
+      - key: plasma/containment_actions (since KDE Frameworks 5.49)
+        action: |
-      or not to allow Plasma mouse actions on desktop and panels (most notably context menus, but also mouse wheel to switch virtual desktops, etc.)
+          Whether or not to allow Plasma mouse actions on desktop and panels (most notably context menus, but also mouse wheel to switch virtual desktops, etc.)

-      **plasma/plasmashell/unlockedDesktop (since Plasma 5.0):** Whether to
+      - key: plasma/plasmashell/unlockedDesktop (since Plasma 5.0)
+        action: |
-      allow widgets in Plasma to be unlocked; when false, the following restrictions apply:
+          Whether to allow widgets in Plasma to be unlocked; when false, the following restrictions apply:
           -  Widgets cannot be unlocked
           -  Favorites and applications in the application launchers cannot be added, removed, rearranged, or otherwise altered (since Plasma 5.7)
           -  Application launchers in the task manager cannot be added or removed (since Plasma 5.8)

-      **plasma-desktop/scripting_console (since Plasma 4.4):** Whether the
+      - key: plasma-desktop/scripting_console (since Plasma 4.4)
-      plasma desktop scripting console is accessible or not.
+        action: Whether the plasma desktop scripting console is accessible or not.
+      - key: plasma-desktop/add_activities (>= 4.7.1)

-      **plasma-desktop/add_activities (>= 4.7.1):** Whether the user may add
-      new activities or not.
+        action: Whether the user may add new activities or not.

-      ### Other
+  - name: Other
+    description: |
       Plasma offers to download new widgets, wallpapers, scripts, and other 3rd party add-ons from the KDE Store using the KNewStuff (aka "Get Hot New Stuff") framework.
 The buttons are typically labeled "Get New ..." with a "star" icon.
 If this feature is undesirable it can be disabled using the following key:
+    keys:

-      ghns (since KDE Frameworks 5.27): Whether the Download Dialog of Get Hot New Stuff can be accessed
+      - key: ghns (since KDE Frameworks 5.27)
+        action: Whether the Download Dialog of Get Hot New Stuff can be accessed

   - name: Authorizing
     description: |